SidOfc/browserino/README.md

 - Added `tumblr?` method
 - Added support for the Brave browser and the `brave?` method
 - Added `ff?` method

-#### 20-01-2016 VERSION 2.5.4

-- formatted / refactored code with rubocop
-- iOS `system_name full: true` returns the version no. of iOS if found

 ## Installation